liteapi-travel/java-sdk/README.md

     }
 ```
 ## Guests

-The guests API returns the unique guest IDs
+The getGuests function returns the unique guestID when an email is passed as a parameter.
+The email that is passed to the book function is used to create a guestID.
+This guestID can be used to build loyalty programs in the application.

 *  <h4 style="color:#9155fd; font-weight: 800;"> Example :</h4>
 ```java
     Object result = guestAndLoyaltyInstance.getGuests(null);
 ```

 If you want to retrieve the guest IDs of a specific user based on their email, you can provide the email as an optional parameter:

 ```java
     String email = "johndoe@nlite.ml";
     Object result = guestAndLoyaltyInstance.getGuests(email);